HTBOS/HTBOS/README.md

 - 👋 Hi, I’m Harrison (They/Them).
 -  I’m interested in the genetics behind plant morphology as it occurs in various tissue levels.
+-  Currently, I study maize pollen at Oregon State University.
 - 📫 How to reach me: bellhar@oregonstate.edu